larrabee/ewn-go/README.md

 `ewn -c 'echo "This is test command" && /bin/false' --comment "This command will always fail"`
 * Exec command that prevent duplicate processes:
 `ewn -c 'echo "This is test command" && /bin/sleep 3600' --dont-duplicate`
+* Exec command that prevent duplicate processes with custom key (by default it is --command).
+It useful when you have different commands:
+`ewn -c 'echo "This is first command" | tee /tmp/file && /bin/sleep 3600' --dont-duplicate --dont-duplicate-key "conflicting commands"`
+`ewn -c 'echo "This is second command" | tee /tmp/file && /bin/sleep 3600' --dont-duplicate --dont-duplicate-key "conflicting command"`
 * Exec command with 3 retry on failure and 30 sec interval between retries:
 `ewn -c 'echo "This is test command" && /bin/false' --retry 3 --retry-sleep 30`
 * Exec command with custom valid exit codes (default is 0).
 If command exit with exit code 1, 3 or 255 email will not sent.